Did you know that early newborn screening saves lives every year?

-Early detection, diagnosis, and treatment of newborn diseases are critically important.
-Timely newborn screening can prevent death and improve patient care outcomes.
-CLSI newborn screening laboratory standards provide test collection instructions, as well as information on methods for the detection of metabolic and hereditary disorders.
-Browse our newborn screening products below.
+CLSI newborn screening laboratory standards and products provide important test collection instructions, as well as information on methods for the detection of metabolic and hereditary disorders.

 This standard highlights specimen collection methods, discusses acceptable techniques for applying blood drops or aliquots to the filter paper section of the specimen collection device, and provides instructions on proper specimen drying, handling, and transport to ensure quality specimens are consistently obtained for newborn screening analysis.